 still excellent without AOP.

-In this presentation from QCon San Francisco 2007
+presentation from QCon San Francisco 2007

 , SpringSource CTO and AspectJ project lead Adrian Colyer